SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 > Implementations like [BadgerDb](https://github.com/dgraph-io/badger/blob/6acc8e801739f6702b8d95f462b8d450b9a0455b/txn.go#L104) wait
 > till all the transactions upto the assigned `beginTimestamp` are applied.

-We will look at the `WaitForMark(...)` later, but it waits for all the commits till `beginTimetamp` to be applied to the state machine.
+We will look at the `TransactionTimestampMark` later, but `oracle.commitTimestampMark.WaitForMark(...)` waits for all the commits till `beginTimetamp` to be applied to the state machine.

 > Is waiting really necessary in getting `beginTimestamp`?
 > There are two options: